Waiting periods for the possession of firearms are a commonsense way to prevent impulsive, volatile acts of gun

 There is no federal waiting period.
-Under the National Instant Criminal Background Check System (NICS), a dealer may transfer a firearm to a prospective purchaser as soon as he or she passes a background check.10 If the FBI is unable to complete a background check within three business days, the dealer may complete the transfer by default.11 However, if a person under age 21 tries to buy a long gun and NICS identifies a potentially disqualifying juvenile record for the person, the system then has ten business days from when the FFL first contacted the system for a background to determine whether the person is disqualified from possessing a gun, after which time the dealer may complete the transfer by default.12
+Under the National Instant Criminal Background Check System (NICS), a dealer may transfer a firearm to a prospective purchaser as soon as he or she passes a background check.10 Generally, if the FBI is unable to complete a background check within three business days, the dealer may complete the transfer by default.11 However, if a person under age 21 tries to buy a long gun and NICS identifies a potentially disqualifying juvenile record for the person, the system then has ten business days from when the FFL first contacted the system for a background to determine whether the person is disqualified from possessing a gun, after which time the dealer may complete the transfer by default.12

 Federal law doesn’t require private sellers to perform background checks on gun purchasers.
 Accordingly, persons purchasing firearms from private sellers may take immediate possession of their weapons, unless state or local law provides otherwise.13